awesomelistsio/awesome-list/README.md

 You can tune link checking behavior in `lychee.toml`.

-## Maintenance

-- Automated checks: link checking (PR + weekly), duplicate URL detection, and a lightweight Awesome List lint.
+Automated checks: link checking (PR + weekly), duplicate URL detection, and a lightweight Awesome List lint.